rmolinari/thesis_1999/1999_thesis.typ

 ]
 This (and even the weaker version in which we allow $D = F$) is false because of
 #theorem(name: [Arslanov, Lempp and Shore, @ALS1996])[
-    There is a recursively enuemrable set $C$ with $emptyset ltt C ltt emptyset'$ such that every $reInAbove(C)$ set $A$ with $C leqt A leqt emptyset'$ is of r.e. degree.
+    There is a recursively enumerable set $C$ with $emptyset ltt C ltt emptyset'$ such that every $reInAbove(C)$ set $A$ with $C leqt A leqt emptyset'$ is of r.e. degree.
     <theorem4.2>
 ]